Balance is vital when crafting your delicious homemade sushi. There must be a good amount of both fish and rice.

 Sushi hand rolls have become one of the most popular sushi fads.
 These huge crepe-like rolls are cone-shaped and portable.
 You can consume them while on the go.

-Hand rolls are larger than regular sushi rolls.
+Hand rolls (temaki) tend to be larger and more individually portioned compared to regular sushi rolls (maki).
 Therefore, add 100 grams of rice to each roll to make your meal more satisfying.

 The following table will guide you in determining the amount of rice you need for your sushi rolls: